heterorefactor/heterorefactor/experiments/Recursive/README.md

 If you are a GUI user, you can simply add the corresponding `kernel_device_[size].cpp` file to your project and perform synthesis or implementation on the toolbar.
 The report file should be displayed on the screen.
-However, the author of this document have not tested in the GUI way.
+However, the author of this document has not tested in a GUI way.

 ### How to Add New Kernels